 Most importantly, consider these risk factors within the context of actual customer behavior.
 A customer risk profile and score without activity monitoring serve no purpose, as does monitoring transaction activity without using risk scores to target those customers who present the highest risks.

-Learn how Alessa can help you manage customer risk and create profiles with our transaction monitoring solution or contact us to book a demo.
+Learn how Alessa can help you manage customer risk and create profiles with our integrated AML software which includes:

 Sources